Brazilian Bombshell Erika Gray Shows Off Her Curves In What Could Be The Tiniest Denim Jacket Ever Made

 “Girl you are beyond goals,” another added.

 The picture was a bit of a return to her normal attire after Erika stretched herself a bit this week.
-The Instagram model seems most in her element when she’s wearing incredibly revealing clothing — and something nothing at all — but she changed up her style a bit this week in posting a series of glamorous shots from a highly produced modeling shoot.
+The Instagram model seems most in her element when she’s wearing incredibly revealing clothing — and sometimes nothing at all — but she changed up her style a bit this week in posting a series of glamorous shots from a highly produced modeling shoot.

 Erika’s feed is filled with images of her wearing skimpy bikinis and form-fitting evening wear, which she wears to promote some top fashion and swimwear brands.
 Erika’s curves have become one of her most important assets, allowing her to promote the “curvy” line of fashion brands.